janani2389/Final-Project/README.md

-Final HTML/CSS coursework project for a coffe shop based on Chicago
+Final HTML/CSS coursework project for a coffee shop based on Chicago